In this tutorial are presented the stage and the main panels, with their tools.

 The Properties Panel

-The Properties panel initially, shows information about your Flash document, like the stage dimensions and the animation's frame rate.
+initially, shows information about your Flash document, like the stage dimensions and the animation's frame rate.
 When you select an individual object in the stage, the Properties panel shows that object's details and settings.
 For example, if you select a text field, the Properties panel lists the typeface, font size, text color, and other properties that can be defined.

 When you select a filled shape, you can change the fill color of that shape.